 We absolutely loved this quaint, historical city and can’t wait to return.
 Next time, we’d love to visit during the winter as I’ve heard it’s super pretty!

-We enjoyed some delicious food while we were there, so stay tuned for my recommendations on the best places to eat and drink.
+We enjoyed some delicious food during our stay, so stay tuned for my recommendations on the best places to eat and drink.

 Have you been to Bruges?
 Or is it still on your list?